atomikjaye/Goals/everyday-triumphs/everyday-triumphs.md

 Anywho, I went to the gym afterwards!

 It's still the beginning of the day(-ish), so I hope to accomplish more things!

+> More determined to get a job, I never want to go to Unemployment EVER again. 🤷🏾‍♀️

+02/26/2019
+---
+Learned a lot about Javascript APIs as well as client vs server side rendering.
+For my subwall project we (me and @MechJack) decided for my project.. in order to be scalable, client side might be a better way to go.
+I now need to learn a bit about Vue or React and see what is best!
+YAY LEARNING!

+I also went to the gym

+> I learned a thing

+02/27/2019
+---
+I realize I do waste entirely too much time.
+Luckily I got my act together near the end of the day.
+It was my "Art" day.
+SO I drew a nice self portrait that I am okay with sharing!

+Went to the gym for some cardio.
+> Hit my 3 day a week gym goal! woot! 💪🏾

+02/28/2019 - 03/03/2019
+---
+Didn't feel pretty productive, but I did take a trip this weekend and it was amazing!

+03/04/2019
+---
+Got a lot of small things done!
+I was a bit disappointed, but I really did complete a lot of tasks.
+I felt pretty meh going into stream today, but I stuck to it.
+I finally developed a schedule, and finally updated my panel designs so they don't make you as crazy to read!

+I honestly, can't wait to program and work on my project tomorrow!